spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### GSM
 Short for "Global State Manager".

-### ICG
-Short for “Interop Code Generator”.

-## interop
-Short for “interoperable” and “interoperability”.
-See [Stack Overflow](https://stackoverflow.com/questions/5300383/interoperability).

-### Interop Code Generator
+### Schema Generator
-An Unreal toolbar plugin which takes a set of Unreal classes and generates Spatial schema that enables automated communication between Unreal and SpatialOS.
+An Unreal toolbar plugin which takes a set of Unreal classes and generates SpatialOS schema that enables automated communication between Unreal and SpatialOS.

-### interop code
-The contents of ` .schema` files which the Interop Code Generator creates.
 See the [SpatialOS website documentation’s .schema introduction](https://docs.improbable.io/reference/latest/shared/schema/introduction) for more information.

 ### Singleton Actor
 A server-side authoritative Actor that is restricted to one instantiation on SpatialOS.
 See documentation on [Singleton Actors]({{urlRoot}}/content/singleton-actors.md).